Edward-R-analytics/Portfolio/index.md

     section_id: contacts
     title: Let's Get In Touch!
     text: >-
       Ready to start your next project with me?
-Give us a call or send me an email and we will get back to you as soon as possible!
+Give me a call or send me an email and we will get back to you as soon as possible!
     actions:
     - title: +58 424-7722348